Floumzi/ADataStory/index.md

 <img src="activity_fame_Slashdot.png" alt="Activiy and fame density for Slashdot" width="500"/>
 <img src="activity_fame_Epinions.png" alt="Activiy and fame density for Epinions" width="500"/></center>

 For our three websites, we observe that most users have a low fame and low activity.
 Independently of the dataset there are horizontal and vertical lines which correspond to Passive and Active users as mentioned in our classification.
-Passive users are people such as spectateurs that receive a lots of votes but are not involved in the voting systems.
-Actif users in the counter part vote a lot without reciprocity.
+Passive users are people such as spectators that receive a lot of votes but are not involved in the voting systems.
+Actif users, on the other side, vote a lot without reciprocity.
 We have the confirmation here of our first result on the high proportion of shadow users which gravitate around the network.
 Besides the main part of lambda users is represented by the cloud present in each dataset.
 Whale users are quite rare and follow this general trend implied by the cloud.

 * Wikipedia: we clearly notice an upward shift for fame which indicates user voters are most voted than they vote
-* Slashdot: hard to get more specific information
+* Slashdot: we see a very disperse cloud, which seem to indicate that any kind of users cohexist.
-* Epinions: clearly observe a linearity between fame and activity
+* Epinions: clearly observe a linearity between fame and activity.

 ------------

 ## It's time for some Machine Learning!

 We are now ready to proceed and apply what we have learnt previously.
-Our new framework has created new features that can be used to predict the next vote.
+Our new framework has created new features that we could try to use to predict the next vote.
+We will introduce machine learning for that.
+Mostly because it's fun, but it seems to be a trend these last years, and we are very fashionable people, so here goes.

 Several models were tested depending on which point of views we are interested in.
 Are popularity and fame sufficient for prediction?
 Are activity and hate score sufficient for prediction?
 Or maybe a combination of all features could fit well our task.
-To perform the classification we choose two different models: Gradient Boosting classifier compare to a Logistic regression.
-As usual the GBC performs better than the Logistic Regression.
-Therefore we decided to show you the GBC results only using Bootstrap  a 95% Confidence interval and we empirically retrieve important features:
+To perform the classification we choose two different models: Gradient Boosting classifier compared to a Logistic regression.
+As usual, the GBC performs better than the Logistic Regression.
+Therefore we decided to show you the GBC results only using Bootstrap at 95% Confidence interval and we empirically retrieve important features:

 Model 1: Fame/Popularity point of view